 A detailed safety and security report is distributed to all current students and employees by October 1 each year.
-Representatives of Security, the Vice President for IT, Campus Services, and Security, and the Dean of Students compile reports received from CU students, faculty, staff, visitors, the Office of Residence Life and the Lebanon and Wilson County police departments.
+Representatives of Security, the Vice President for Facilities and Services, Campus Services, and Security, and the Dean of Students compile reports received from CU students, faculty, staff, visitors, the Office of Residence Life and the Lebanon and Wilson County police departments.
 All current employees and all currently enrolled students with campus mailboxes receive the printed security report booklet via campus mail.
 The data is also made available on the Cumberland University website.
-Detail of the report can be provided by Security, the Vice President for IT, Campus Services, and Safety, or the Dean of Students.
+Detail of the report can be provided by Security, the Vice President for Facilities and Services, Campus Services, and Safety, or the Dean of Students.

 The safety and security report reflects incidents that were reported as occurring on CU property, in CU facilities, on property controlled by recognized student organizations and on public property within the same reasonably contiguous geographic area of the institution (e.g., a sidewalk or street adjacent to campus).

-In compliance with the Clery Act, college professional counselors are not required to inform Security, the VP for IT, Campus Services, and Security, or the Dean of Students about crimes brought to their attention by clients but, on a case- by-case basis, may voluntarily elect to provide information.
+In compliance with the Clery Act, college professional counselors are not required to inform Security, the Vice President for Facilities and Services, Campus Services, and Security, or the Dean of Students about crimes brought to their attention by clients but, on a case- by-case basis, may voluntarily elect to provide information.
 Such reporting is encouraged, and if made, is included in published crime data.